Christian Yelich Preview, Player Props: Brewers vs. Dodgers

-On Wednesday, Christian Yelich (.300 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 10:10 PM ET.
+The Milwaukee Brewers, including Christian Yelich (.225 batting average in his past 10 games), take on starting pitcher Lance Lynn and the Los Angeles Dodgers at Dodger Stadium, Thursday at 10:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Dodgers.
+He had a hitless showing in his previous game (0-for-4) against the Dodgers.

 Christian Yelich Game Info & Props vs. the Dodgers